chiamin/chiamin.github.io/_pages/about.md

 ---

-My research interests lies on 1) using computational methods to simualte quantum many-body systems in condensed matters, and 2) developing new algorithms for studying such systems.
+My research interests lies on

-In particular, my research interests include the following categories:
-* Correlated electrons and high-temperature superconductor
-* Quantum phases in cold-atom systems
-* Non-equalibrium dynamics and quantum transport in low dimension
-* Developing new numerical techniques for quantum many-body systems, mainly based on tensor network states and quantum Monte Carlo
+* Numerical techniques for quantum many-body systems, such as tensor network and quantum Monte Carlo
+* Correlated electrons and high-temperature superconductors
+* Quantum phases and phase transitions

 ---

 ##### **<span style="color:darkorange">Jobs opening</span>**

-Postdoc/Ph.D positions are opening.
+Ph.D positions are opening.

 Contact me if you are interested.